 Dates and Presenters: Presentations will be held the third Wednesday of the month unless otherwise noted.

 If you would like to subscribe to the Beyond Live Jesus!
 Newsletter please email Carol Swiger.

-Our Tuesday Scripture Study will be exploring Wisdom: God's Vision for Life.
+Our Tuesday Scripture Study will be exploring The Bible Timeline: The Story of Salvation.